Canadian Bankruptcy Reform - Changes to the Bankruptcy Laws.

 High Income Tax Debt: In force on September 18, 2009.

-- Bankrupt individuals with more than $200,000 in personal income tax debts representing 75 percent or more of their total unsecured liabilities will not be eligible for an automatic discharge.
+- Bankrupt individuals with more than $200,000 in personal income tax debts that represent 75 percent or greater of their total unsecured liabilities will not be able to get an automatic discharge.
 These individuals will have to seek a Court order to be discharged of their debts.

 Dollar Threshold for a Consumer Proposal Is Raised: In force on September 18, 2009.